-The 45 mile Ashton to Victor railroad branch was completed in 1913 and features three impressive trestles on its way to Tetonia where it eases into the Teton Valley passing through Driggs and finally terminating in Victor, ID.
+The 45-mile Ashton to Victor railroad branch was completed in 1913 and features three impressive trestles on its way to Tetonia where it eases into the Teton Valley passing through Driggs and finally terminating in Victor, ID.
 This line served both passenger and freight uses carrying agricultural equipment and products such as cattle, seed, farm machinery and potatoes.
 The line was abandoned south of Tetonia in 1981 and fully abandoned in 1990.
-Fortunately, the line's significant natural beauty and historical significance were recognized and two sections of the line have been preserved as non-motorized trails.
-The 30-mile Ashton to Tetonia portion was opened as an unpaved rail-to-trail in 2010 and is maintained by Idaho State Parks. with the Driggs to Victor Portion developed as a paved trail in the late 1990s.
+Fortunately, the line's significant natural beauty and historical significance were recognized and two sections of the line have been preserved as nonmotorized trails.
+The 30-mile Ashton to Tetonia rail line corridor was acquired by the State of Idaho in the 1990's and opened as an official Idaho State Park in 2010.
+That section is maintained by IDPR.
+The 7-mile Driggs to Victor portion was developed by ITD and Teton County, ID as a paved trail in the late 1990s.